 The Doctor of Educational Psychology (DEdPsy) is a research degree accredited by the British Psychological Society and the Health and Care Professions Council.
-The degree serves as the entry qualification for professional practice and employment in Educational Psychology.
-It has been designed to meet the professional training needs of Educational Psychologists (EPs) and reflects a shift in orientation in professional training which is implicit in a research degree.
+The degree serves as the entry qualification for professional practice and employment in educational psychology.
+It has been designed to meet the professional training needs of educational psychologists and reflects a shift in orientation in professional training that is implicit in a research degree.

-There will be direct instruction in research methodology to doctoral level.
-You will be required to complete a 45,000 word dissertation.
+- and to receive instruction in research methodology to doctoral level.
+(You will be required to complete a 45,000-word dissertation.)

 Fees quoted are provisional, per annum and subject to annual increase.

-The major source of funding is through the National College for Teaching and Leadership (www.nationalcollege.org.uk).
+The major source of funding is through the National College for Teaching and Leadership.

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Assessment, Learning and Intervention

 - Local Authority and School Systems